-How to start your US degree in 2019: 8 steps to applying for a US university
+How to start your US degree: 8 steps to applying for a US university

 Have you always wanted to study in America but not sure how to apply for a US university?
 As the top destination for international students, you’re not alone.